turbobytes/dnsperfbench/README.md

 # dnsperfbench
 DNS Performance Benchmarker

+dnsperfbench is a command line tool to compare performance of popular public DNS resolvers from your computer, including Google Public DNS, OpenDNS and Cloudflare's 1.1.1.1.

+You may optionally specify IP addresses of additional resolvers to include in the benchmark, for example the IP address of your ISP's resolver.

+For each resolver, dnsperfbench first runs runs a few tests for a specific FQDN, to ensure the resolver has the response in cache.
-dnsperfbench compares the performance of popular public DNS resolvers from your computer.
-It for each resolver it tests cache hit (basically round trip latency), and cache miss against various authoritative managed DNS providers.
+Next, dnsperfbench tests cache hit performance (basically round trip latency; we call this ResolverHit) and cache miss performance against various major authoritative DNS providers.
 Each test is repeated 15 times.
-Once the tests are finished, it presents a summary.

-For example with one of my ISPs
+Once all the tests have finished, dnsperfbench shows the results per resolver (median and mean RTT and % tests that failed) and computes an overall performance score per resolver.
+The lower the score, the better was the resolver's performance.

+Example of the overall Summary:

 ```
 ========== Summary ===========